 In the first case, transfer credit is awarded for the equivalent Maritime College course.
-In the other two cases, transfer credit is recorded via notations for General Education Requirement (GERx 000) courses.
-In certain situations, such courses may be substituted for related Maritime College requirements.
-The table below (last two columns) lists the notations for each knowledge and skills area; it also shows allowable substitutions.
+In the other two cases, transfer credit is recorded via notations for General Education Requirement (GER) courses.
+In certain situations, such courses may be substituted for related Maritime College requirements\.
+The table (next page, last two columns) lists the notations for each knowledge and skills area; it also shows allowable substitutions.